Revenge of the Mummy: Summary

 As the ride begins with mine cars move deeper into the tomb.
 The words "Find the Book" are scrawled over the walls.
 As the mine car turns, riders see Evelyn's supervisor trapped on a table.
 Standing next to him, while holding the Book of the Dead, is Imhotep, who allows the supervisor to say his final words before he can suck his soul.
 For his final words, the supervisor instructs the riders, "Find the Book of the Living and kill Imhotep!
 It's your only hope!".
-With that done, Imhotep sucks his soul, and turns to the riders, warning them "You will never find the book—your souls will be mine for all eternity."
+With that done, Imhotep shouts "Silence!" and sucks his soul.
+He then turns to the riders, warning them "You will never find the book—your souls will be mine for all eternity."
 Outlines of the Book of the Living, on the walls at the left, glow in red.
 Almost identical to the Orlando version, the vehicle move into a room with treasure all over.
 Imhotep appears from the sand in a tomb mural tempts riders, "Serve me and savor riches beyond measure".
 Light appears across the room, revealing treasure around the room.
 Imhotep also states, "or refuse, and savor a more bitter treasure."
-Soldier mummies appear in front of the treasure as he utters an Egyptian curse "Akudei makrraken ra!!” ("Destroy them!" in the Ancient Egyptian language), prompting balls of fire to erupt from the ceremonial braziers flanking the mural.
+Soldier mummies appear in front of the treasure as he utters an Egyptian curse "Akudei makrraken ra!!" ("Destroy them!" in the Ancient Egyptian language), prompting balls of fire to erupt from the ceremonial braziers flanking the mural.
 The vehicle then quickly moves into another room and halts into a sudden stop, nearly "crashing" into a wall, causing scarab beetles to "burst out" from the walls in.
 Then the vehicle drops backwards and turns with an anti-clockwise 180-degree circle as the screaming sound effect is heard and Imhotep warns the riders: "You will never find the book.
 There is no escape.
 Your end shall be my beginning.
 Behold your fate!"
 Then the ride catapults guests to 40 mph while Imhotep shouts: "YOUR SOULS ARE MINE!"
 At this instant, riders are accelerated from 0 to 40 mph in a matter of seconds.
 The vehicle accelerates up a hill as it goes through Imhotep's skull and drops through various turns past projections of mummies.